david-vinje/Infoskaerm/README.md

 2. Rotate screen: `~/rotate-screen.sh`
 3. Screen resolution: `~/screen-resolution.sh`
 4. (Doesn't currently work) Tab to "tab into" the screen so the clicker works: `~/tab.sh`

+### How to add a new pipeline agent
+1. Go to Project settings
+2. Go to Pipelines -> Agent pools
+3. Optional: Click "Add pool" to create new agent pool if needed
+4. Choose one of the pools, e.g. Default
+5. Click "New Agent" and follow the guide - the following steps of downloading, creating, and configuring the agent should be done on the on the Raspi itself

 ### – Common errors –
 #### Try reboot first: